pdzaffina/blog/_posts/2024-12-18-Productivity-Picket-Fence-Managers.md

 published: true
 popular: true
 tags:
-  - leadership
+  - Leadership
-  - time management
+  - Time Management
 ---
 While individual contributors focus primarily on direct production work, managers need a modified approach to the ten-period framework that accounts for their unique responsibilities in people development and team leadership.
 This approach, combined with a block schedule for your team, will make the biggest difference to productivity from a time management perspective.